Mindo21/fest.io/README.md

 ---------------

 The stage screens are connected through websocket to the server, in order to react to changes from the organiser's device in real-time.
+I was thinking about expanding the project by including an actual database, but I kept on using my model-inmemory database at the end.
+The downside is that everytime the server restarts, all the manipulated data is lost :/